 Just like most temples in India (including the popular Char Dham Badrinath Kedarnath Yamunotri Gangotri temples as I found) if you are looking for pictures of Kamakhya temple inside you can Google and see a lot of photos of the inner sanctum.

-But since you are not allowed to take your phone or anything that has a camera on it inside Kamakhya temple (there are places outside the temple where you can submit your belonging.
+But since you are not allowed to take your phone or anything that has a camera on it inside Kamakhya temple (there are places outside the temple where you can submit your belongings.
 You get a ticket and they stay safe) the question of whether or not you are allowed to take pictures inside Kamakhya temple becomes automatically invalid.

 In other words, no you cannot do so.
 You are not allowed to carry your phone or camera inside.